Phoenix-Area Occupational Therapy School

 There are no schools in Phoenix, Arizona, that offer occupational therapy degree programs.
-The nearest school providing education and training in occupational therapy is Midwestern University in Glendale, about 21 miles from Phoenix (a 26-minute drive).
+The nearest school providing education and training in occupational therapy is Midwestern University in Glendale, about 20 miles from Phoenix (a 23-minute drive).
 It has a Master of Occupational Therapy degree program accredited by the American Occupational Therapy Association's Accreditation Council for Occupational Therapy Education.
-This article looks at the school and this program, and also includes a table of statistics, such as tuition and enrollment.
+This article looks at the school and its program, and it also includes a table of statistics, such as tuition and enrollment.

 Find schools that offer these popular programs